 Introduction to References

-Deviations in RT administration have been discussed at many places including the IAEA Handbook, the ROSIS website, and the BIIJ article of Olmberg.
+Deviations in RT administration have been discussed at many places including the IAEA Handbook, the ROSIS website, and the BIIJ article of Holmberg.
 A number of accidents in RT have been thoroughly investigated by the IAEA, and the lessons learned from these accidents disseminated.
 The ICRP has also summarised causes and contributory factors for RT accidents.
 More recent accidents have been summarised in a new ICRP report, and those that occurred in France by Derreumaux et al. Deviations in IMRT delivery have been presented in the paper by Ibbott et. al. The IAEA initiative SAFRON is a voluntary reporting scheme for radiotherapy accidents, incidents and near-misses.